sputot/RINO/README.md

 # Running the analysis

-For now, the models of systems on which to perform reachability analysis are defined as C++ functions in ode_def.h/ode_def.cpp for continuous-time systems, discrete_system.h/discrete_system.cpp for discrete-time systems, and given some fixed ids.
+For now, the dynamics of systems on which to perform reachability analysis are defined as C++ functions in ode_def.h/ode_def.cpp for continuous-time systems, discrete_system.h/discrete_system.cpp for discrete-time systems, and given some fixed ids.
-Running an example is then performed at command line, by
+Running an example is then performed at command line, in directory /home/RINO, by
 ```
 ./rino [-systype system_type -syschoice system_id] [-nnfile-sfx filename.sfx] [config_file.txt]
 ```